PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 ### Create a new PrestaShop 9 distribution

-1. Clone the PrestaShop repository and switch to the "alpha-1" tag or download the ZIP file with sources from the [release page]().
+1. Clone the PrestaShop repository from "9.0.0-alpha.1" tag: `git clone git@github.com:PrestaShop/PrestaShop.git --branch "9.0.0-alpha.1 ."`.
+Note: use a different directory name than `.` if you want to clone the repository to a different directory.
-2. Run `php tools/build/CreateRelease.php --version="9.0.0"` in the root directory of the PrestaShop source code.
+2. Run `php tools/build/CreateRelease.php` or `composer create-release` in the root directory of the PrestaShop source code.
-3. The script will create a ZIP file with the PrestaShop 9 Alpha 1 distribution in the `build` directory.
+3. The script will create a ZIP file with the PrestaShop 9 Alpha 1 distribution in the `tools/build/releases/9.0.0_date_time/` directory.

 ### Install PrestaShop 9